SDA-SE/sda-dropwizard-commons/sda-commons-server-mongo-testing/README.md

 public static final RuleChain CHAIN = RuleChain.outerRule(MONGODB).around(DW);
 ```

-The rule also provides a `RULE.clearDatabase()` method to remove data from the database between
+The rule also provides a `RULE.clearDatabase()` method to remove everything or the `RULE.clearCollections()`
+method to remove all documents from the database between tests, without restarting the rule.
-tests without restarting the rule.
-To verify and modify the database during tests,
+To verify and modify the database during tests, `RULE.createClient()` provides a way to access the
-`RULE.createClient()` provides a way to access the database using the `MongoClient`.
+database using the `MongoClient`.

 ### Http Proxy